BIA (Biophysical Impact Assessment) & WAIR (Wetland Assessment and Impact Report)

 Wetland Assessment and Impact Report

-A Wetland Assessment and Impact Report (WAIR) must be prepared by a Qualified Wetland Science Practitioner and submitted with Water Act applications where impacts to a wetland will occur.
-A WAIR includes the identification and classification of the wetlands, the delineation of the wetland boundary, and the results of the on and offsite Alberta Wetland Rapid Evaluation Tool (ABRET).
+A Wetland Assessment and Impact Report (WAIR) must be prepared by an Authenticating Professional and submitted with Water Act applications where impacts to a wetland will occur.
+A WAIR includes the identification and classification of the wetlands, the delineation of the wetland boundary, and the results of the on and offsite Alberta Wetland Rapid Evaluation Tool (ABWRET).
 WAIR’s were formally Wetland Impact Assessments (WIA) before the implementation of the new Alberta Wetland Policy.
 The requirements of a WIA are also required in the WAIR.

 The requirements of a WIA as outlines by the Provincial Wetland Restoration/Compensation Guide are as follows: